muratk5n/thirdwave/en/README.md

 ---

 Nazis..
-Also drop that deluded quest for batteries..
+Drop that deluded quest for batteries jagoffs..

 DW: "EU demands Volkswagen pay all EU consumers affected by 'Dieselgate'..
 The EU's Justice Commissioner called on Volkswagen to